NeuralDepth/PictionaryAI/README.md

 # PictionaryAI
 This project seeks to use computer vision to recreate a computer-based game of Pictionary, in which a human player draws an image and the computer attempts to guess the drawing.

-# Pictionary
-This project seeks to use computer vision to recreate a computer-based game of Pictionary, in which a human player draws an image and the computer attempts to guess the drawing.
-We also plan on having the computer generate drawings for the player to guess using Generative Adversarial Networks (GANs).

-Check out a demo of our project below!
+Check out a demo of my project below!

 https://user-images.githubusercontent.com/47067154/167285584-0c96468b-4442-4f87-98a8-76dd0d3fdfe2.mp4